holochain/docs-pages/src/pages/get-started/index.md

 **Take note of the line that starts with `$:`**.
 This is a special Svelte label that turns regular variables into **reactive variables**.
 We won't get too deep into Svelte right now, because this is a tutorial about Holochain, but when a reactive variable changes, Svelte will re-render the entire component.
 This lets you write a template declaratively, enclosing the reactive variable in `{}` braces, and let Svelte handle the updating of the template wherever the variable changes.

 Finally, there's an `onMount` handler, which is run when the component is first displayed.
-The handler currently does one thing: it connects to the hApp backend via the conductor, waits until the connection is establised, sets `loading` to false, and adds the resulting client connection to the context so that all components can access it.
+The handler currently does one thing: it connects to the hApp backend via the conductor, waits until the connection is established, sets `loading` to false, and adds the resulting client connection to the context so that all components can access it.

 #### `<main>` section